dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 5/README.md

 endmodule
 ```

 This is an example of a 1:8 demultiplexer where the input `i` is routed to one output (`o0`–`o7`) based on the value of `sel`.
-Let us view the waveform now:
+Viewing the waveform:

 ![Waveform of demux_case — demux behaviour confirmed](../images/image56.png)

 From the waveform, it is evident that as `sel` changes, although the input is constant, the output keeps switching from `o0` to `o7`.
 Thus, the presence of a demux is confirmed.

 However, this way of coding is inefficient if there are more outputs to be toggled to, such as a 1:32 demux or a 1:256 demux.
-Instead of using case statements, we can use a `for` loop.
-We will see that in the next lab.
+Instead of using case statements, a `for` loop can be used, as shown in the next lab.

 ---